cantzakas/gpdb-packaging/README.md

    REFRESH_TOKEN='<token_here>' ./build.sh
    ```

-4. If the script runs successfully, you will get a virtual image in `build/centos7-greenplum/`
+4. If the script runs successfully, you will get a virtual image at `build/centos7-greenplum.ova`

 ### Options